-The following text is from an article published by Physics World, published in January 2020.
-You can view the full article here.
+The following text is from an article published by Physics World (PDF), published in January 2020.

 For most of her life, Megan Povey coexisted in an uneasy, often distressing, truce with Malcolm Povey.
 Two sides of the same coin, but only one of them, Malcolm, permitted to be visible, present and self-evidently male in the wider world.
 That all changed on Boxing Day 2017 when Megan came out to her family, telling them that for as long as she could remember she’d been a woman “inside her head”.

 What was life like for you before your transition from Malcolm to Megan?

 I was never comfortable about who I was meant to be, to be honest.
 I’d hide away rather than meet people.
 It was easier in the workplace because I could relate to people entirely through my science.
 The female side of my personality was wanting to escape since I became conscious – and it’s not like something you can switch off.